mjhanninen/harpoons/README.md

 ## License

-Copyright © 2018 Code Brutale
+Copyright © 2018-19 Matti Hänninen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.